 Different pension providers may have their own processes when it comes to pension transfers, but there are several common steps that you can take to combine your pensions together in a single plan.

-Your pension savings will probably be the biggest financial asset you’ll ever have, so it’s important to think about whether a transfer is the right step before you start combining your pensions.
+Your pension savings will probably be one of the biggest financial assets you'll ever have, so it's important to think about whether combining your pensions is the right step for you.
 If you’re unsure it’s best to speak with a financial adviser.

-You can usually transfer a personal or previous workplace pension into a new plan at any time.
-Some providers will even let you transfer a pension if you've started taking money from it, although restrictions may apply.
+You can usually combine a personal or previous workplace pension into a new plan at any time.
+Some providers will even let you combine a pension if you've started taking money from it, although restrictions may apply.

-You can typically transfer your pension to another provider if:
+You can typically move your pension to another provider if:

 Sometimes, employers will move their staff's workplace pensions from one provider to another.
 If this happens, you'll be given the option to transfer over to the new provider.